ukidiscs2026/discs2026/_pages/info.md

 ## Campus Map {#Map}

-The meeting will take place on the de Havilland campus in room N001.
+The meeting will take place in Meeting Room (MR2) in Pavilion A (Central Core) of the Centre for Mathematical Sciences.
 ![Campus Map](../assets/images/de-Havilland-campus-map.png)